-The prison authorities can have significant influence over the size of the prison population if they have at their disposal an efficient parole system.
+The prison authorities can have significant influence over the size of the prison population if it has at its disposal an efficient parole system.
 The data presented in Chart 25 suggest a measure of efficiency, namely the number of releases on, as opposed to after, the approved date.